Skip to main content

 My parents, Hank and Ellen Brokaw, met as students at the University of Chicago in 1951.

-Hank was born and raised in Whittier, California, a section of Southeast Los Angeles County that, in retrospect, is arguably the birthplace of the California Avocado Industry.
-Hanks’ father & uncle were independent avocado & citrus nurserymen.
+Hank was born and raised in Whittier, California, a section of Southeast Los Angeles County that, in retrospect, is arguably the birthplace of the California avocado industry.
+Hank’s father and uncle were independent avocado and citrus nurserymen.

-Ellen was born in Chicago; her father was a congregational clergyman, a theological seminary administrator and a writer of religious history.
+Ellen was born in Chicago; her father was a congregational clergyman, a theological seminary president, and a published writer of religious history.

-Hank earned his masters in anthropology, he and Ellen got married and they both moved to Southern California so that Hank could earn his teaching credential at UCLA; at this time, there wasn’t even a pretense of plans for Hank to follow his familys’ footsteps and get involved in agriculture.
+Hank earned his master’s degree in anthropology, he and Ellen got married, and they both moved to Southern California so that Hank could earn his teaching credential at UCLA.

-In the middle of the 20th century, avocados were a niche commodity and the USA per-capita consumption was relatively low.
-However, in the 60s & 70s, they somehow became more conspicuous, marketing for avocados became robust enough to sponsor adds using personalities such as Angie Dickenson and the demand for avocado nursery stock increased dramatically.
+In the mid-20th century, avocados were a niche commodity, and per capita consumption in the U.S. was relatively low.
+However, in the 1960s and 70s, avocados gained more visibility, and marketing efforts became robust enough to feature advertisements with personalities such as Angie Dickinson.
+As a result, the demand for avocado nursery stock increased dramatically.

-In response, Hank & Ellen collateralized their assets and financed an increase in nursery-stock production capacity; their gamble paid off resulting in Brokaw Nursery being positioned as one of the few avocado nurseries capable of accommodating the 1960s & 70s “avocadoization” of California.
+In response, Hank and Ellen collateralized their assets and financed an expansion of nursery stock production capacity.
+Their gamble paid off, positioning Brokaw Nursery as one of the few avocado nurseries capable of accommodating the 1960s and 70s “avocadoization” of California.

-Since Brokaw Nurserys’ success, Hank & Ellen were able to fulfill their actual dream of avocado & citrus ranching.
-In 1967, they bought virgin land in Soledad, California, provided a water source & road access, planted a citrus & avocado orchard from scratch and named it “Lemoravo Ranch”.
-They did pretty much the exact same thing in Santa Paula, California in 1977; we moved into our new home on “Cheravo Ranch” on my 10th birthday.
+Thanks to Brokaw Nursery’s success, Hank and Ellen were able to fulfill their actual dream of avocado and citrus ranching.
+In 1967, they bought virgin land in Soledad, California, provided a water source and road access, planted a citrus and avocado orchard, and named it “Lemoravo Ranch.”
+They did pretty much the exact same thing in Santa Paula, California, in 1977.
+We moved into our new home on “Cheravo Ranch” on my 10th birthday.

-I refer to Hank & Ellen as “Avocado Industry Pioneers” not only because of their contribution to the growth of the industry as nurserypersons but also because of (1) their active & influential pursuit of better production methods and (2) because of their dedication to improving nursery stock, fruit varieties and the avocado industry as a whole.
+I refer to Hank and Ellen as “Avocado Industry Pioneers” not only because of their contribution to the growth of the industry as nurserypersons but also because of (1) their active and influential pursuit of better production methods and (2) their dedication to improving nursery stock, fruit varieties, and the avocado industry as a whole.

-For example, Brokaw Nursery shared in or developed outright several patents since the 60s.
-Their most famous one would be the “Clonal Avocado Rootstock.”
-Root-rot is a fungal disease that stunts or kills avocado orchard trees.
-UC Riverside, Californias’ avocado research university, isolated an avocado variety, the cutting of which proved to be root-rot resistant; it was named The Duke-7.
-However, avocado trees can’t be propagated from cuttings; in order to successfully propagate at production levels, they must be initially grown from seeds.
-So how does one graft a root-rot resistant Duke-7 onto an avocado seedling, “force” the Duke-7 cutting to become the seedlings’ main root system and then “choke off” the original seed & root system?
-Furthermore, how does one do so reliably at scale and while using tools & methods that can be taught to and carried out successfully by staff members of varying talents?
-Hank, who was a natural problem solver, figured out a way and Clonal Rootstock has since become the standard for orchard quality avocado nursery-stock.
+For example, Brokaw Nursery shared in or developed outright several patents since the 1960s.
+Their most famous one is the “Clonal Avocado Rootstock.”
+Root rot is a fungal disease that stunts or kills avocado orchard trees.
+UC Riverside, California’s avocado research university, isolated an avocado variety, the cutting of which proved to be root-rot resistant; it was named The Duke-7.
+However, avocado trees can’t be propagated from cuttings.
+In order to successfully propagate them at production levels, they must initially be grown from seeds.
+So how does one graft a root-rot-resistant Duke-7 onto an avocado seedling, “force” the Duke-7 cutting to become the main root system, and then “choke off” the original seed and root system?
+Furthermore, how does one do so reliably at scale while using tools and methods that can be taught to and successfully carried out by staff members?
+Hank, who was a natural problem solver, figured out a way, and the Clonal Rootstock has since become the standard for orchard-quality avocado nursery stock.

-Also, Hank & Ellen have always been dedicated to developing & maintaining win-win employee, vendor & client relationships.
+Additionally, Hank and Ellen have always been dedicated to developing and maintaining win-win relationships with employees, vendors, and clients.

-Since the El Rio days, they’d always endeavored to foster positive client experiences and did all that they could to assure that clients benefited from doing business with them; the trust that they built up definitely paid off when it came time to scaling up production.
+Since the El Rio days, they endeavored to foster positive client experiences and did all they could to ensure that clients benefited from doing business with them.
+The trust they built up definitely paid off when it came time to scale up production.

-Hank & Ellen also took very good care of their valuable & skilled staff members.
-All have been paid a complete set of benefits, health coverage & pension, since the early 70s.
-And many whom I worked alongside of during my teens are still with us.
+Hank and Ellen also took very good care of their valuable and skilled staff members.
+All Brokaw Ranch Company staff members have been provided with a full set of benefits, health coverage, and a pension since the early 1970s.
+Many of the individuals I worked alongside during my teens are still beloved employees of Brokaw Nursery or Brokaw Ranch Company.

-As post-harvest handlers, retailers & wholesalers of Brokaw Ranch Company avocado, specialty citrus & subtropical tree-fruits, we endeavor to carry on the Hanks’ & Ellens’ legacy of product excellence, positive client experiences and a nurtured & well-paid staff.
+As post-harvest handlers, retailers, and wholesalers of Brokaw Ranch Company avocados, specialty citrus, and subtropical tree fruits, Brokaw Avocados endeavors to carry on Hank and Ellen’s legacy of product excellence, positive client experiences, and a nurtured and well-paid staff.

-Thanks so much for your support; we look forward to a bright future together!
+Thank you so much for your support; we look forward to a bright future together with YOU and with Brokaw Ranch Company!

 << Back